ajramirezcodes/Hotel-Website/README.md

 # Hotel-Website

-A responsive hotel website built with HTML, CSS, and JavaScript.
-This site provides users with information about the hotel, room options, amenities, and booking details.
+A hotel website that provides users with information about the hotel, room options, amenities, and booking details.

 ## Features